Board of Directors

-Terry actively joined The Peace Alliance in 2005 as District Team Lead, and then Southern California State Coordinator, becoming a member of the Board in 2009.
+Terry actively joined The Peace Alliance in 2005, becoming a member of the Board in 2009.
 Her passion for peace stems from a desire commonly felt by many — to leave a better world for future generations.
 Growing up in activism, her parents were focused towards environmental and historical preservation goals, in addition to the arts.
 Terry views her activism for peace as all-encompassing, honoring those foundational areas and more, finding a place for that fundamental desire that is practical, concrete and productive.

 Lynn is an experienced executive, leader, educator and consultant who has worked in management, training, education and organizational development for 35 years.
 Her experience includes positions as Chief Executive Officer for Marilyn Burns Education Associates, an educational consulting and training firm; Manager of Franchise Development and Director of Compliance for ComputerLand Corporation; and Vice President and Chief Operating Officer of McCullough & Company/Orbit Computers, Inc. Since 1985, she has been President of her own firm, The Lannon Group.